AlibabaCloudDocs/gpdb/intl.en-US/User Guide/Operations of JSON data.md

 (1 row)
 ```

-`::` represents force type conversion in PostgreSQL, Greenplum and HybridDB for PostgreSQL.
+`::` represents force type conversion in PostgreSQL, Greenplum and AnalyticDB for PostgreSQL.
 The JSON type input function is called during the conversion process.
 Therefore, JSON format check is performed during the type conversion as follows:

 ```
 => SELECT '{hijson:1024}'::json;